- Low APRs: 7.49% - 18.00%

-Unlike many lenders, Navy Federal does not offer pre-qualification to let you estimate your approval odds and rates before you apply.
+Unlike many lenders, Navy Federal does not offer pre-qualification to let you estimate your approval odds and rates before you apply, which is the biggest reason why NFCU loses points in this category.
 To find out your rates, you will need to submit an application, which will result in a hard pull of your credit.
 You can apply for a Navy Federal personal loan online, by phone 1-888-842-6328 or at one of NFCU’s 300+ branches.

 Navy Federal Personal Loan Reviews & Transparency